 You buy a call option on stock ABC (the underlying) for a strike of 60€.
-Imagine that this trades for 0,5.
+Imagine that this trades for 0,5€.
 The option expires on May 19.

 This means that you have the right to buy ABC at a price of 60€ between now and May 19.
-This will be on next to the premium you paid.
-So, you will be paying in the end 60,5 for the stock ABC. (and the trading costs off course)
+This will be on top of the premium you paid.
+So, you will be paying in the end 60,5€ for the stock ABC. (and the trading costs/fees off course)

 Why buy a call option?

 If you think that the underlying will go up, then you can buy a call option.
 With a limited investment – the premium – you could get great returns.
-Imagine stock ABC, worth now 50.
-You buy an option that expires one month from now at a strike of 55.
-You pay 1 for this.
+Imagine stock ABC, worth now 50€.
+You buy an option that expires one month from now at a strike of 55€.
+You pay 1€ for this.

-If at the end of the month the stock is worth 60, then you just turned your 1 into 5.
+If at the end of the month the stock is worth 60€, then you just turned your 1 into 5€.

-You paid 1 for the option
+You paid 1€ for the option

-You exercise your right to buy the stock for 55.
-As the market price now is 60, you could sell it and make an instant 5 of profit.
-You just multiplied your investment 5 times.
+You exercise your right to buy the stock for 55€.
+As the market price now is 60€, you could sell it and make an instant 5€ of profit.
+You just multiplied your investment 5€ times.
 Keep in mind the trading costs

-here is the caveat.
-The stock needs to be above 55 one month from now.
+Here is the caveat.
+The stock needs to be above 55€ before one month from now: the expiration date of this specific option.
 If not, the option is worth 0€ to you.
-Imagine the stock is at 54,5 one month from now and then jumps to 60 a week later.
+Imagine the stock is at 54,5€ one month from now and then jumps to 60€ a week later.
 You lost your premium.
 You have no gain.

 After the expiration date, you no longer have the right to buy the stock.
-You have now zero rights.
+You have zero rights.

 If someone can buy a call, someone needs to sell the call.
 Selling a call is also known as writing an option.